harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 {% endhighlight %}

 ##### Local Execution with cloud streaming output
 This mode is useful for testing behind the firewall.
-Cloud output enables you to analyze your results within Load Impact's cloud platform.
+Cloud output enables you to analyze your results within LoadImpact's cloud platform.
 In stdout, you are given a link to the test result to watch in real-time.
 {% highlight shell %}
 k6 login cloud
 k6 run -u 25 -d 5m github.com/loadimpact/k6/samples/http_get.js -o cloud